-My Halloween dirt cup recipe is one of the most popular posts on the blog for Halloween, so it’s time to do a version of the recipe for the next holiday to come in the last few months of the year – Thanksgiving.
+My Halloween dirt cup recipe and Christmas dirt cups are two of the most popular posts on the blog for Halloween, so it’s time to do a version of the recipe for the next holiday to come in the last few months of the year – Thanksgiving.

 I discovered a fun take on dirt pudding cups when I came across the website I can teach my child.
 The author of the blog used a similar dirt pudding recipe to mine, but added teepees made from sugar cones to give the dessert a look more suited to Thanksgiving.

 I have adapted the recipe for the pudding dirt cups slightly to make my version of her idea and love the way it came out.Teach your child about Native American nomadic tribes and give them a tasty dessert at the same time with this teepee dirt cup dessert for Thanksgiving. #thanksgiving #teepees #nativeamericans Click To Tweet`

 For another fun “first Thanksgiving” inspired recipe, be sure to check out my pilgrim hat cookies.
 The kids will love to help you make them.

 I made a few changes to the original recipe that inspired me.
 Instead of normal Oreo cookies, I used Oreo thins.